-Option 2: For those who desire a more strongly focused birding excursion, we will offer a morning-long field trip into Tierra del Fuego National Park, situated west of town just beyond the city limits.
+Participants can take this time at their leisure, either at the hotel or by taking a walk into town, which is just a short bus ride away.
+For those who desire a more strongly focused birding excursion, we will offer a morning-long field trip into Tierra del Fuego National Park, situated west of town just beyond the city limits.

 At more than 130,000 acres, majestic Tierra del Fuego National Park sits along the international border with Chile and harbors some of the finest glacial scenery in South America.
 Alpine lakes, extensive beech forests, and rugged mountains characterize the landscape.
 The birding in the park is often very good.
-In our visit we may find Spectacled Duck, Black-necked Swan, Great Grebe, Black-faced Ibis, Andean Condor, White-throated Caracara,

-Chilean Swallow, Thorn-tailed Rayadito, Tufted Tit Tyrant, White-throated Treerunner and Patagonian Sierra-Finch, among other Fuegian birds.
+On our visit, we may find Spectacled Duck, Black-necked Swan, Great Grebe, Black-faced Ibis, Andean Condor, White-throated Caracara, Chilean Swallow, Thorn-tailed Rayadito, Tufted Tit Tyrant, White-throated Treerunner, and Patagonian Sierra-Finch, among other Fuegian birds.
 The ultimate prize is the Magellanic Woodpecker, one of the largest and most beautiful woodpeckers in the world.
 Previous trips have encountered this species at several places in the park.

 After lunch outside the park, we may have time for some coastal birding while en route to the ship.
-Many of South

-America's most elegant waterfowl use the nearshore waters and coastal ponds for breeding during the summer season.
-We will watch for Kelp and Upland geese, Crested Yellow-billed Duck.
-Pintail, Speckled Teal and Chiloe Wigeon.
+Many of South America's most elegant waterfowl use the near-shore waters and coastal ponds for breeding during the summer season.
+We will watch for Kelp and Upland geese, Crested Duck, Yellow-billed Pintail, Speckled Teal and Chiloe Wigeon.
 Red Shoveler, Flightless and Flying steamer-ducks are some of the more soughtafter species that occur here.
 Beyond waterfowl, we're likely to encounter the beautiful Dolphin Gull, Brown-hooded Gull, and South American Tern.